dober-man/f5-agility-labs-waf/docs/class6/module2/lab3/lab3.rst

-2.3: Remediate ASM Policy to Pass WAF Tester
+Lab 2.3: Remediate ASM Policy to Pass WAF Tester
 =====================================================

 According to sources, Capital One suffered a data breach which was announced in late July 2019.